-The effectiveness of Preston Manor's SEND provision is evaluated through:
+The effectiveness of Preston Manor's SEN provision is evaluated through:

 - The monitoring of classroom practice by the SENCO, Heads of Department, Director of Student Development and Senior Leadership Team.
-This will include book scrutiny, learning walks, lesson drop-ins and formal observations of teaching and learning. - The SEND Team follows the SEND Feedback Policy when supporting in lessons.
-This is to ensure that students receive structured and consistent feedback from SEND staff in all their supported lessons.
-Mainstream teachers and parents/ carers can use the targeted feedback to keep up-to-date with what's going well in lesson and what areas need to be worked on. - SEND keyworkers (this could be form tutors, mentors, DSDs or someone from the SEND team whoever knows the student best) set personalised SEND targets three times a year for their key pupils.
-All their subject teachers assess these SEND targets as a regular part of the school's overall assessment cycle.
-The outcomes are shared with parents/ carers as part of the normal reporting. - The progress made by SEND pupils in terms of target grades in core and other subjects (making expected progress, or better than expected progress). - The performance of SEND pupils in nationally accredited tests and examinations. - The analysis of pupil tracking and testing data for both individual pupils and cohorts. - The monitoring of outcomes on Annual Reviews for students on EHCPs. - The monitoring of targets for Looked After Children (LAC) students on personal education plans (PEPS) and targets for students on pastoral and therapeutic behaviour interventions. - School Self-Evaluation and Department Development Plan (SEF & DDP).
-Information will be collated in order to self-evaluate the success of the department, building on success and looking for areas for improvement and innovation. - SENCO examination analysis and report to the Senior Leadership Team/ Governing Body. - The monitoring of policy and practice by the SEN Governor. - The Governors' Annual Report to Parents. - Feedback from parents and pupils at SEND parent forums, review meetings and questionnaires. - Review of SEND provision map including funding. - Parental involvement, especially attendance at reviews. - SENCO Cluster Group: Peer moderation and professional development.

-- External evaluation by Brent Local Authority: for example, an SEND audit to moderate offer against other Brent schools. - School Improvement Partner and OFSTED inspections.
+This will include book scrutiny, learning walks, lesson drop-ins and formal observations of teaching and learning. - The SEN Team follows the SEN Feedback Policy when supporting in lessons.
+This is to ensure that students receive structured and consistent feedback from SEN staff in all their supported lessons.
+Mainstream teachers and parents/ carers can use the targeted feedback to keep up-to-date with what's going well in lesson and what areas need to be worked on. - The progress made by SEN pupils in terms of target grades in core and other subjects (making expected progress, or better than expected progress). - The performance of SEN pupils in nationally accredited tests and examinations. - The analysis of pupil tracking and testing data for both individual pupils and cohorts. - The monitoring of outcomes on Annual Reviews for students on EHCPs. - The monitoring of targets for Looked After Children (LAC) students on personal education plans (PEPS) and targets for students on pastoral and therapeutic behaviour interventions. - School Self-Evaluation and Department Development Plan (SEF & DDP).
+Information will be collated in order to self-evaluate the success of the department, building on success and looking for areas for improvement and innovation. - SENCO examination analysis and report to the Senior Leadership Team/ Governing Body. - The monitoring of policy and practice by the SEN Governor. - The Governors' Annual Report to Parents. - Feedback from parents and pupils at SEN parent forums, review meetings and questionnaires. - Review of SEN provision map including funding. - Parental involvement, especially attendance at reviews. - SENCO Cluster Group: Peer moderation and professional development. - External evaluation by Brent Local Authority: for example, an SEN audit to moderate offer against other Brent schools.